profjere/269htmlexam/readme.md

 8)	What is the HTML to create a link to the St. John Fisher homepage with the words: St. John Fisher College?

 9)	Explain how to position a line of text at exactly 15px from the left and 25 pixels from the bottom of a specific div.
-What CSS code is needed, and explain how it works.
+What CSS code is needed and explain how it works.

 10)	If you create an images folder next to an index.html file and place an image (bird.jpg) inside the folder, what is the html code (with no CSS needed) to make the image appear on index.html so that it is also accessible for individuals with vision problems.